Registered Clinical Psychologist

 Julia is a Registered Clinical Psychologist with a strong passion and commitment towards helping individuals and families live rich, rewarding and full lives.
 Her experience primarily lies in working with children, adolescents, young adults and families presenting with a wide range of difficulties including eating disorders, Obsessive Compulsive Disorder, anxiety/mood problems, complex trauma, and neurodevelopmental disorders.

 Julia understands the devastating and wide-spread effects of eating disorders on both individuals and families, and offers a sensitive, compassionate, kind and thoughtful therapeutic approach.
-She appreciates that individuals and families seeking treatment often come with a multitude of previous treatment experiences, emotions, expectations, hopes and fears.
 Julia has strong skills in engaging individuals and families where they are at and aims to enhance and draw out the strength and resilience of each person and family that is so integral to achieving full recovery.

-Julia is available to receive referrals from the Wellington region and currently sees clients in private practice on Wednesdays.
+Julia is available to receive referrals from the Wellington region and currently sees clients from her Lower Hutt office on Wednesdays and Thursdays.